griffey999/test0219/README.md

 . zoom : decimal zoom factor, normally 1..12
 . manification : input image width / calibrationWidth, where calibrationWidth can get by calling getImageWidth(), manification is normally equal to 1.
 ```
-To generate a pair of X-Y Maps for the specified alpha, beta and zoom parameters, the result X-Y Maps can be used later to remap the original fisheye image to the target angle image. you could also find the sample code in "main.cpp" as below:
+The function is in MOIL SDK.
+It is to generate a pair of X-Y Maps for the specified alpha, beta and zoom parameters, the result X-Y Maps can be used later to remap the original fisheye image to the target angle image. you could also find the sample code in "main.cpp" as below:
 ```
 md->AnyPointM((float *)mapX[0].data, (float *)mapY[0].data, mapX[0].cols, mapX[0].rows, 0, 0, 4, m_ratio);       // front view
 ```